nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-online-services-portal.md

 ## My Studio Projects

-On My Studio Projects tab, you can create a new trial Studio Project, and open your Studio projects in one click.
+In My Studio Projects tab, you can create a new trial Studio Project and open your Studio Projects in one click.

-To access your project settings, click Edit button next on its name.
-You can also access other existing instances and register a new instance.
+To access your project's settings, click Edit button next to its name.
+From the edit view you can:
+  - view the details of your project in Details tab
+  - access existing instances of your project and register a new one in Instances tab
+  - add hooks from Hooks tab

 ![]({{file name='my-studio-projects.png'}} ?w=600,border=true)